[skip to content]

 - If you are looking for graduate jobs, you should find agencies that specialise in these.

-- There are a number of national online recruitment agencies for graduates, such as Milkround, Graduate Jobs, The Big Choice, Graduate Jobs Network, Graduate Recruitment Bureau, Monster, Total Jobs and Jobsite.
+- There are a number of national online recruitment agencies for graduates, such as Milkround, Graduate Jobs, The Big Choice, Graduate Jobs Network, Graduate Recruitment Bureau, Monster, Total Jobs, CV Library and Jobsite.

 How effective are recruitment agencies?